Here's Why You Need Sexy Relationship Goals

-This isn't about just getting naked and having sex, which can lose its luster if you simply strip down and get to it without allowing for a buildup to happen.
-Allow time for yourselves to be close and explore each other's bodies while you are naked.
+This isn’t about just getting naked and having sex, which can lose its luster if you strip down and get to it without allowing for a buildup to happen.
+Allow time for yourselves to be close and explore each other’s bodies while you are naked.
 Try sleeping naked together or giving each other massages.
-You could also just have your partner lie down on their stomach while you caress their back.
-These exercises serve to reinforce the idea that time spent nude together is not just about jumping to sex.
-Sex is about the exploration of two bodies together and is meant to be beautiful, intense, and pleasurable.
+You could also have your partner lie down on their stomach while you caress their back.
+These exercises reinforce the idea that time spent nude together is not just about jumping to sex.
+Sex is about exploring two bodies together and is meant to be beautiful, intense, and pleasurable.

 Talk About Expectations

-Everyone has different sex drives and everyone has different needs when it comes to sex.
-Over time, partners may not feel as sexually satisfied as they used to in the relationship and they may either feel ashamed to talk about it or they may not want to embarrass or let down the other partner.
-Take the time to sit down to talk to your partner so that you can find out how often they feel you should be having sex, what you should be doing during sex, and what you can do to better serve their needs.
+Everyone has different sex drives, and everyone has different needs when it comes to sex.
+Over time, partners may not feel as sexually satisfied as they used to in the relationship, and they may either feel ashamed to talk about it or not want to embarrass or let down the other partner.
+Take the time to sit down to talk to your partner so that you can find out how often they feel you should be having sex, what you should be doing during sex, and what you can do to serve their needs better.
 (This goes both ways.)
 If you each have very different expectations, try to find a middle ground and stick to a plan that gives you both the opportunity to be sexual with each other regularly.

 Flirt With Each Other